Animal: Structural features

+Typically, there is an internal digestive chamber with either one opening (in Ctenophora, Cnidaria, and flatworms) or two openings (in most bilaterians).

+Development

+Animal development is controlled by Hox genes, which signal the times and places to develop structures such as body segments and limbs.

-All animals are composed of cells, surrounded by a characteristic extracellular matrix composed of collagen and elastic glycoproteins.
-During development, the animal extracellular matrix forms a relatively flexible framework upon which cells can move about and be reorganised, making the formation of complex structures possible.
-This may be calcified, forming structures such as shells, bones, and spicules.
+During development, the animal extracellular matrix forms a relatively flexible framework upon which cells can move about and be reorganised into specialised tissues and organs, making the formation of complex structures possible, and allowing cells to be differentiated.
+The extracellular matrix may be calcified, forming structures such as shells, bones, and spicules.
 In contrast, the cells of other multicellular organisms (primarily algae, plants, and fungi) are held in place by cell walls, and so develop by progressive growth.
-Animal cells uniquely possess the cell junctions called tight junctions, gap junctions, and desmosomes.

-With few exceptions—in particular, the sponges and placozoans—animal bodies are differentiated into tissues.
-These include muscles, which enable locomotion, and nerve tissues, which transmit signals and coordinate the body.
-Typically, there is also an internal digestive chamber with either one opening (in Ctenophora, Cnidaria, and flatworms) or two openings (in most bilaterians).

-Reproduction and development
+Reproduction

 Nearly all animals make use of some form of sexual reproduction.
 They produce haploid gametes by meiosis; the smaller, motile gametes are spermatozoa and the larger, non-motile gametes are ova.
 These fuse to form zygotes, which develop via mitosis into a hollow sphere, called a blastula.
 In sponges, blastula larvae swim to a new location, attach to the seabed, and develop into a new sponge.
 In most other groups, the blastula undergoes more complicated rearrangement.
 It first invaginates to form a gastrula with a digestive chamber and two separate germ layers, an external ectoderm and an internal endoderm.
 In most cases, a third germ layer, the mesoderm, also develops between them.
 These germ layers then differentiate to form tissues and organs.

 Repeated instances of mating with a close relative during sexual reproduction generally leads to inbreeding depression within a population due to the increased prevalence of harmful recessive traits.
 Animals have evolved numerous mechanisms for avoiding close inbreeding.

 Some animals are capable of asexual reproduction, which often results in a genetic clone of the parent.
 This may take place through fragmentation; budding, such as in Hydra and other cnidarians; or parthenogenesis, where fertile eggs are produced without mating, such as in aphids.

 Ecology

-Animals are categorised into ecological groups depending on how they obtain or consume organic material, including carnivores, herbivores, omnivores, detritivores, and parasites.
-Interactions between animals form complex food webs.
-In carnivorous or omnivorous species, predation is a consumer–resource interaction where a predator feeds on another organism (called its prey).
-Selective pressures imposed on one another lead to an evolutionary arms race between predator and prey, resulting in various anti-predator adaptations.
+Animals are categorised into ecological groups depending on their trophic levels and how they consume organic material.
+Such groupings include carnivores (further divided into subcategories such as piscivores, insectivores, ovivores, etc.), herbivores (subcategorised into folivores, graminivores, frugivores, granivores, nectarivores, algivores, etc.), omnivores, fungivores, scavengers/detritivores, and parasites.
+Interactions between animals of each biome form complex food webs within that ecosystem.
+In carnivorous or omnivorous species, predation is a consumer–resource interaction where the predator feeds on another organism, its prey, who often evolves anti-predator adaptations to avoid being fed upon.
+Selective pressures imposed on one another lead to an evolutionary arms race between predator and prey, resulting in various antagonistic/competitive coevolutions.
 Almost all multicellular predators are animals.
 Some consumers use multiple methods; for example, in parasitoid wasps, the larvae feed on the hosts' living tissues, killing them in the process, but the adults primarily consume nectar from flowers.
-Other animals may have very specific feeding behaviours, such as hawksbill sea turtles primarily eating sponges.
+Other animals may have very specific feeding behaviours, such as hawksbill sea turtles which mainly eat sponges.